Hoopa Valley tribe sues over water contracts in California - KESQ

 At the end of the Obama administration, Congress passed a law saying that any temporary federal contracts for water could be turned into permanent ones.
 Previously, the contracts had to be reapproved on a regular basis.

 Westlands Water District, the nation’s largest agricultural water district, was one of the contractors that converted its water contract to a permanent one.
-The new agreement doesn’t grant Westlands any additional water or promise that it will get everything in dry years, but it effectively gives the district a right to water in perpetuity.
+The new agreement doesn’t grant Westlands any additional water or promise that it will get everything in dry years, but it effectively gives the district a contract for water in perpetuity.

 The deal was controversial because David Bernhardt, a former Westlands lobbyist, was interior secretary when the contract was approved and a judge later declined to validate it.
 But Westlands and the federal government are still moving forward with it, Westlands spokeswoman Shelley Cartwright said.

-Note: This story has been updated to say Westlands Water District has a permanent contract for water, not a permanent right.